Colorado was the first US state in the post-PASPA era to legalize sports betting via referendum, and the first betting apps went live on May 1, 2020.

 The first forms of legal gambling in Colorado were pari-mutuel wagering on races and charitable bingo, both dating back to 1950.

-Things took a turn in the opposite direction in 2005, when the state explicitly outlawed online casinos.
+Colorado was among the first states to take action on its own to target unregulated gambling sites.
+In 2005, the state outlawed online casinos.
 Around the same time, the tribal casinos agreed not to offer any forms of gambling not available at the commercial casinos, receiving a tax break in return.

 The following year, the federal government passed the Unlawful Internet Gambling Enforcement Act (UIGEA) and began its years-long crackdown on illegal online gambling.

-In 2016, Colorado became the fifth state to legalize and regulate daily fantasy sports.
-It was, perhaps, a sign of changing attitudes towards online gambling among the state’s legislators.
-Then, in 2018, the Supreme Court struck down the Professional and Amateur Sports Protection Act (PASPA), and the possibility of sports betting was suddenly on the table.
+In 2018, the Supreme Court struck down the Professional and Amateur Sports Protection Act (PASPA), and the possibility of sports betting was suddenly on the table in Colorado.
+A year later, the conversation moved forward with a purpose.

-House Bill 1327, legalizing sports betting, passed the state’s legislature in April 2019.
+House Bill 1327, legalizing sports betting, cleared the legislature in April 2019.
 It couldn’t become law immediately, however.

 Colorado’s Tax-Payer Bill of Rights (TABOR) requires that any law implementing a new tax get direct voter approval by way of a referendum before it can become law.
 That included H 1327, due to its 10% tax on operators’ gross revenues.

-That November, Colorado voters went to the polls to cast their ballots on Proposition DD.
+That November, Colorado voters took to the polls to cast their ballots on Proposition DD.
 Over 1.5 million people voted in the referendum.
-In the end, the Proposition passed by a margin of less than 3% — with 800,745 in favor and 756,712 opposed.
+Despite some unfortunate ballot language that complicated the outlook, the Proposition passed by a margin of less than 3% — with 800,745 in favor and 756,712 opposed.
+Colorado sports betting was legal.